humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 #### The plans

 - While the research was running, I got impatient and kicked off a plan, with no research, to see if claude could go straight to an implementation plan - [you can see it here](https://github.com/ai-that-works/ai-that-works/blob/main/2025-08-05-advanced-context-engineering-for-coding-agents/thoughts/shared/plans/fix-assert-syntax-validation-no-research.md)
-- When the research was done, I kicked off another implementation plan - [you can see it here](https://github.com/ai-that-works/ai-that-works/blob/main/2025-08-05-advanced-context-engineering-for-coding-agents/thoughts/shared/plans/baml-test-assertion-validation-with-research.md)
+- When the research was done, I kicked off another implementation plan that used the research results - [you can see it here](https://github.com/ai-that-works/ai-that-works/blob/main/2025-08-05-advanced-context-engineering-for-coding-agents/thoughts/shared/plans/baml-test-assertion-validation-with-research.md)

 The plans are both fairly short, but they differ significantly.
 They fix the issue in different ways, and have different testing approaches.
-Without going too much into detail, they both "would have worked" but the one built with research fixed the problem in the *best* place and prescribed testing more in line with the codebase conventions.
+Without going too much into detail, they both "would have worked" but the one built with research fixed the problem in the *best* place and prescribed testing that was in line with the codebase conventions.

 #### The implementation

 - This was all happening the night before the podcast recording.
-I ran both plans in parallel and submitted both as PRs before heading to bed.
+I ran both plans in parallel and submitted both as PRs before signing off for the night.

 By the time we were on the show at 10am PT the next day, [the PR from the plan with the research was already approved by @aaron](https://github.com/BoundaryML/baml/pull/2259#issuecomment-3155883849), who didn't even know I was doing a bit for a podcast 🙂.
 We [closed the other one](https://github.com/BoundaryML/baml/pull/2258/files).